Unmasking Chemistry’s Contributions to Halloween Safety and Fun

 From candy to costumes, decorations and lights, learn how chemistry helps contribute to Halloween safety and fun:

-- Costumes that Stand Out: The Consumer Product Safety Commission (CPSC), Underwriters Laboratories (UL) and American Academy of Pediatrics (AAP) all recommend that parents and kids choose Halloween costumes, masks, beards and wigs made with fire-resistant materials, such as synthetic fabrics like nylon or polyester.
-According to CPSC, costumes made from these synthetic fibers are “less likely to ignite, will resist burning and will extinguish more quickly if they do ignite.”The AAP suggests that kids wear costumes that are bright and reflective.
-Fluorescent dyes make clothing glow and look bright, to help keep trick-or-treaters visible in the daytime and near dusk.
-Another type of high-visibility clothing is reflective clothing, made by dipping fabric threads in millions of microscopic glass beads.
-Once the garment is constructed, each bead acts like a tiny mirror and reflects light back in every direction.
+Reflective clothing, made by dipping fabric threads in millions of microscopic glass beads, is also highly visible; each bead acts like a tiny mirror and reflects light back in every direction.
 Reflective PVC tape also can quickly and easily enhance a costume’s visibility.
 For reflective clothing and reflective tape to work properly it needs to be dark and there must be a light source, such as car headlights, to reflect the light.
-Children can wear both fluorescent and reflective clothing to shine brightly on Halloween.
+Children can wear both fluorescent and reflective clothing to be more visible.

 Learning about science doesn’t have to be spooky.
 Visit the American Chemical Society for Halloween-related chemistry activities for kids.